Travel guide

 For a budget backpacker, connectivity in Europe doesn't have to be a major expense.
 The combination of a 10 GB regional eSIM + hostel WiFi for heavy tasks + offline maps solves 95% of connectivity needs for less than 20 EUR per month.

 The key is not the provider you choose, but how you manage your data.
-With airplane mode tricks on trains, offline downloads, and disabling background sync, 10 GB will easily last 30 days of backpacking across multiple countries.
+With tricks like airplane mode on trains, offline downloads, and disabling background syncing, 10 GB will perfectly last 30 days of backpacking across multiple countries.

-Most importantly: activate your eSIM before you leave.
-Doing it from home, with WiFi and without rushing, saves you the stress of arriving at Madrid or Rome airport with no coverage and your hostel waiting.
+Most importantly: activate the eSIM before you leave.
+Doing it from home, with WiFi and no rush, saves you the stress of arriving at Madrid or Rome airport without coverage and with your hostel waiting.

 Ready to backpack through Europe